The box jumped.

 So I pointed my wand and opened it.

 Kin magic has no fanfare.
 Most magic is really showy (usually produced by Fey and other weirdos), but Kin magic just happens.
 It’s like flipping a switch.
-Trumpets don’t play when the bathroom fan comes on.
+Trumpets don’t play when the bathroom fan comes on, either.

 The box blew apart, double-thick cardboard smacking to the counter.
 Inside sat a tiny, perfect, snow-white dragon.

 A dragon.
 On my kitchen counter.
 It squeaked at me, which could mean absolutely anything, and began to preen itself like a cat.

 Mother-of-pearl scales gleamed all over its ridiculously long, thin neck.
 The wee round-bellied body rested on tiny curved legs and a tail long enough to balance that neck.
-Its head was a drawn-out diamond, long and narrow, and its snout was so thin that the flare of its nostrils only emphasized the entire disproportionate cuteness of the whole package.
+Its head was a drawn-out diamond, long and narrow, and its snout was so thin that the flare of its nostrils only emphasized the disproportionate cuteness of the whole package.

 I’d never seen anything so adorable in my life.

 Without warning, he chirped at me and jumped off the counter.

 I caught him just before he hit the floor.
 He felt fragile like a frog—warm and soft with loose, smooth skin over teeny tiny bones.
-I stroked his sides and his tiny little legs, winced at the sharpness of his adorable little claws, and discovered an outline of wings still hidden under the skin of his ridged back.
+I stroked his sides and his tiny little legs, winced at the sharpness of his adorable little claws, and discovered an outline of wings hidden under the skin of his ridged back.

 He looked at me warmly, leaned into my touch, and then puked fire all over my boots.

 It wasn’t controlled.
 There was no distance achieved, just a messy splash of liquid flame straight down.
-I whooped and danced backward, throwing magic in a mad attempt to prevent my toes melting, or the floor melting, since this was a rental and I really wanted my security deposit back.
+I whooped and danced backward, throwing magic in a mad attempt to prevent my toes melting, or the floor melting, since this was a rental and I wanted my security deposit back.

 I was glad Kyle couldn’t hear all this.
 I’m pretty sure I said a few curse words he’d never heard before.